Skip to content

 Sources profile:This story draws on neutral-leaning sources

-NOAA SWPC issued a G2 Moderate Geomagnetic Storm Watch at 17:43 UTC on 2 April 2026, covering 2 to 4 April, with planetary K-index reaching Kp=6 and a coronal mass ejection from 1 April forecast to reach Earth on 4 April.
+NOAA's Space Weather Prediction Centre issued a G2 Moderate Geomagnetic Storm Watch at 17:43 UTC on 2 April, covering 2 to 4 April.
+The K-index reached Kp=6.
+A coronal mass ejection from 1 April is forecast on 4 April, during the translunar coast.

 A satellite sensor tripped an alert threshold this morning.
 No news outlet has reported it.
 The crew is beyond Earth's magnetic protection.